duboc/vertex-libs/USAGE.md

 ### 3. Token Counting and Usage Tracking

-The client provides token counting capabilities using OpenAI's `tiktoken` library, which provides a good approximation for Gemini's token usage.
+The client provides token counting capabilities using the native Google Generative AI SDK methods for accurate token counting.
 This can be used independently or combined with content generation.

 #### Independent Token Counting
 ```python